 The difficult stage is implementation of these guidelines.
 RJ Practices, such as Peer Mediation, the No Excuses (NoXQZz) Mediation, and Harm Circles are used to hold everyone accountable.

-More recently, CCCS was hired by the DOE to help eighteen schools with high suspension rates move from a punitive discipline paradigm to one that embraces RJ Principles and Practices.
-Led by former classroom teacher and Dean of Students, Matthew Guldin, these schools lowered their suspension rates by 35% within the first full year of the program.
-Both staff and students have learned to employ restorative practices.
+More recently, CCCS was hired by the DOE to help 18 schools with high suspension rates move from a punitive discipline paradigm to one that embraces RJ Principles and Practices.
+Led by former classroom teacher, Asst.
+Principal and Dean of Students, Matthew Guldin, these schools have lowered their suspension rates by 35% within the first full year of the program.
+Both staff and students are learning to employ restorative practices.

-Of course, developing authentic student leadership is extremely important to the success of the project and in many schools our RJ coordinators are collaborating with their school counselors to start peer mediation programs.
+Of course, developing authentic student leadership is extremely important to the success of the project and in many schools our RJ coordinators are collaborating with their schools’ counselors to start peer mediation programs.
 In schools that are doing the 100% RESPECT!
 Campaign, a group of young leaders called Respect Reps (RRs) reside at the heart of the Campaign.

 Finally, it has proven essential to have each school’s principal on-board as she/he sets out the path that her/his school will follow.
 Toward this end, Matthew works directly with his principals individually and in groups supporting them in leading this effort to make cultural change.

 In this interview, Matthew Guldin describes the background of the 100% RESPECT!
 Campaign, its roots in Social and Emotional Learning as well as the Restorative Justice Movement, and its relation to his lifework in education.